Wheel of Fortune (British game show): Gameplay

+Original series

-Unlike the American version, where the numbers on the wheel correspond to the amount of money won by each contestant, the British version instead referred to these amounts as 'points' – they had no cash value, their only purpose was to determine the grand finalist, or to choose a winner for a particular round.
-There was a reason for this: between 1960 and 1992, the Independent Broadcasting Authority and, for the last two years, its successor the Independent Television Commission imposed caps on the top prize game shows could give away per week, and standardising the prize on offer per episode ensured the programme did not breach the set limits.
+Unlike the American version, where the numbers on the wheel correspond to the amount of money won by each contestant, the British version instead referred to these amounts as 'points'.
+These points have no cash value; their only purpose was to determine the grand finalist, or to choose a winner for a particular round.
+This was because, between 1960 and 1992, the Independent Broadcasting Authority and, for the last two years, its successor, the Independent Television Commission, imposed caps on the top prize game shows could give away per week, and standardising the prize on offer per episode ensured the programme did not breach the set limits.

-Points earned from all players carried on to proceeding rounds, and only scores for the current round were susceptible to Bankrupts, meaning a winner could be crowned that never solved a puzzle, but acquired a large number of points.
-This rule would actually encourage sacrificing a player's turn if he or she did not know the puzzle rather than risking his or her points by spinning again.
+Points earned from all players carried on to proceeding rounds, and only scores for the current round were susceptible to Bankrupts, meaning a winner could be crowned who had never solved a puzzle, but acquired a large number of points.
+This rule would encourage sacrificing a player's turn if he or she did not know the puzzle rather than risking his or her points by spinning again.

 For the first three series, before the recording of each episode, each contestant spun the wheel; the contestant with the highest score would start the first round.
 In the programme proper, the contestant was asked a 50/50 trivia question, and if the contestant answered correctly, they spun the wheel.
 If the contestant landed on a number, they had to pick a letter.
 If the letter appeared on the puzzle board, the contestant earned the value multiplied by the number of times the letter appeared.
 A player was allowed to purchase a vowel for a flat rate of 250 points for any number of repetitions as long as that vowel appeared in the puzzle.
 The contestant would then spin the wheel again, but the contestant's turn would end if the contestant either (a) landed on a number but picked a letter that did not appear on the puzzle board, earning the contestant no points (but not deducting the number the contestant landed on); (b) bought a vowel that did not appear in the puzzle (still costing the 250 points); (c) landed on the "LOSE A TURN" space; (d) landed on the "BANKRUPT" space, losing the contestant's total score for that round (but not from previous rounds); or (e) attempting to solve the puzzle but giving an incorrect answer.

 If the contestant landed on the "FREE SPIN", the contestant would be given a "FREE SPIN" token and would spin the wheel again.
 If the contestant landed on a number but picked a letter that did not appear on the puzzle board, or landed on the "LOSE A TURN" space or the "BANKRUPT" space, the contestant could give their "FREE SPIN" loop to the host and spin again.
 They could alternatively hand over play to the next contestant.

 If the contestant answered the 50/50 trivia question incorrectly, they would not spin the wheel; play would move on to the next contestant.